elastic/kibana/src/dev/i18n_tools/README.md

 [.i18nrc.json](../../../.i18nrc.json) are ignored in this case.
 It's currently used for integrating of Kibana built-in translations that are located in a single JSON file within `x-pack/translations` plugin.
 * `--dry-run` tells the tool to exit after verification phase and not write translations to the disk.
-* `--ignore-incompatible` specifies whether tool should ignore incompatible translations.
-It may be useful when the code base you're integrating translations to has changed and some default messages switched to ICU structure that is incompatible with the one used in corresponding translation.
-* `--ignore-missing` specifies whether tool should ignore missing translations.
-It may be useful when the code base you're integrating translations to has moved forward since the revision translations were created for.
-* `--ignore-unused` specifies whether tool should ignore unused translations.
-It may be useful when the code base you're integrating translations to has changed and some translations are not needed anymore.
 * `--include-config` specifies additional paths to `.i18nrc.json` files (may be useful for 3rd-party plugins)

-### Output

-Unless `--target` is specified, the tool generates locale files in plugin folders and few other special locations based on namespaces and corresponding mappings defined in [.i18nrc.json](../../../.i18nrc.json).

 ## Validation tool